 Often, additional time is all that’s needed for a trade to move back to profit territory.
 At that point, you can then remove the butterfly hedge and stick with your original trade.

 Cheap Risk Management

 A 10-to-1 or higher Reward-to-Risk is common with the Option Butterfly Spread.
 Where else can this high potential ROI be found?
-This unusually high-risk-reward ratio makes them well worth the effort to learn the structure.
+This unusually high-risk-reward ratio makes butterfly trading strategies well worth the effort needed to learn the structure.

-But you really, really don’t want to close out the trade.
+But you really, really don’t want to close out the trade because you see the trade can be profitable with a little more time.
 Butterfly option setups allow you to go on vacation with the trade open and here’s why: their low-risk profile and need for only very infrequent monitoring.

 - Butterfly trades are generally very slow moving early on in the trade.

 - Butterfly trades get more exciting and volatile as they approach expiration

 There’s a lot to understand trading option butterfly strategies.
 Keep reading or Get my free Option Butterfly eBook here.

 If you prefer video, click the image below to watch a video I did on trading an option butterfly spread with AAPL.